arnaudmeauzoone/build_debian_arm/README.md

 The first script need to be run on your computer and will build a tar.bz2 file

-You will have to copie this file to your android device
+You will have to copie the tar.bz2 file to your android device

+For exemple in /data/tmp or in sdcard folder

+Then make sure that the partiction you have copied the file on your android device is mounted read write.
+You will need to have a rooted android phone

+Then run the second script on your android device in the same folder that the tar.bz2 file

+You will end-up in a fully working chroot debian environment on your android device

+## First Script

 ```shell
 #!/bin/sh